Plastic Wrap 101

 A Guide to Food Plastic Wrap

-Plastic Wrap- Plastic wrap is a general term used to describe multiple different materials.
-Plastic wrap is most often referring to industrial plastic wrap for securing pallets or food grade plastic wrap.
+Plastic Wrap- Plastic wrap is a general term used to describe many different materials.
+Plastic wrap is most often referring to industrial plastic wrap for securing pallets or food-grade plastic wrap.
 Food plastic wrap, also known as cling film, food wrap, and saran wrap, is a thin plastic film commonly used for sealing and securing food items in containers to keep fresh.
 Food Plastic wrap is sold in individual rolls or more typically sold with a roll in a box that has a cutting edge on it.

 Plastic wrap was discovered in 1933 when a lab worker (Ralph Wiley) at Dow chemical was having trouble washing out beakers used in developing a dry-cleaning product.
 The product was initially developed into a spray to be sprayed onto fighter planes to protect them from salty sea spray.
 The original plastic wrap that was invented was PVdC (Polyvinylidene Chloride).
 In 1949 Dow Chemical refined the spray and developed saran plastic wrap.

 Plastic wrap is commonly made out of PVC (Polyvinylidene Chloride).
 In recent years other PVC alternatives have become more popular.
-The most popular alternative in recent years is LDPE (Low-Density Polyethylene) because it is considered to be safer for the body.
+The most popular option in recent years is LDPE (Low-Density Polyethylene) because it is considered to be safer for the body.
 The problem with LDPE plastic wrap is it does not provide the amount of cling that PVC plastic wrap does.
 In 2004 the "Saran" brand changed to using LDPE due to environmental concerns with the chloride associated with PVC plastic wrap.

 How is Plastic Wrap Made?